 Working with found objects provides me with a multitude of stories.
 There's the object's history - who it's come into contact with and what purpose it's served.
 It's journey - where it was going and what it was intended for.
 The environmental story and it's interaction with the ocean.
 The artist’s story – what it means to me and why I chose to use it.
 Finally, there's the viewer's story, and how it relates to their experience.

 The environment has always played a large role in my life and work.
 The assembled objects provide an outlet for me to express myself artistically, while providing their own commentary about contemporary social and environmental concerns.
-As the debris arriving from the recent Japanese Tsunami tragedy so poignantly reminds us, these objects also carry a message of global social and environmental connectivity.
+As the debris arriving from the 2011 Japanese Tsunami tragedy so poignantly reminds us, these objects also carry a message of global social and environmental connectivity.

 With so many stories to tell, I try to present the objects as found, with minimal modification, applying them as you would a colour or brush stroke.
 As sculpture, each work is meant to create an illusion that the individual object was destined for its role in the broader work.
 To that end, I layer the work so that the various attachment points are hidden, further minimizing any visual clues that might interupt the illusion.
 My hope is that by providing unfettered access to the piece and it's many stories, the work will create its own dialogue with the viewer.

 The central theme of my work is art, the environment and the inherent stories unique to found objects.
 Most of the objects have been collected by me from the shores along Vancouver Island’s outer coast.
 The daily debris delivered by the tide never ceases to amaze me.
 Each piece tossed and turned in the ocean, rounded and worn by the elements.
 On one level it wounds me that the world is so overcome by debris, and yet I am often inspired by its sublime beauty, and the reminder it carries that we are all connected.